The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Experiment and Calibration

 \subsection{Experimental Setup and Results}

 Table~\ref{tab:accu_over_tasks} presents model performance across multiplication tasks of increasing difficulty.
-The $3\times 3$ and $3\times 4$ tasks constitute the training distribution; all others are out-of-distribution (OOD).
-Both RL and SFT (reflection) achieve near-ceiling in-distribution performance (96--98\% on $3\times 3$, 91--92\% on $3\times 4$) and remain comparable on $3\times 5$.
+The training distribution consists of $4\times 5$ and $5\times 4$ multiplication (Appendix~\ref{app:experiment_details}); all evaluation tasks ($3\times 3$ through $3\times 9$) are out-of-distribution (OOD), ordered by increasing difficulty to trace how each model degrades.
+Both RL and SFT (reflection) achieve near-ceiling performance on the easiest OOD tasks (96--98\% on $3\times 3$, 91--92\% on $3\times 4$) and remain comparable on $3\times 5$.
 The critical divergence emerges at $3\times 6$: RL maintains 90\% accuracy while SFT (reflection) drops to 49\%.
 This gap widens dramatically further OOD---on $3\times 9$, RL achieves 34\% versus SFT (reflection)'s 0\%.

 SFT (reflection) substantially outperforms both Base and SFT (no reflection) across all task difficulties, indicating that reflection-rich training data does improve performance.
-However, the steep degradation pattern---from 94\% on $3\times 5$ to near-zero on $3\times 7$ and beyond---suggests this improvement reflects memorization of in-distribution patterns rather than learned generalization.
+However, the steep degradation pattern suggests this improvement reflects memorization of training-distribution patterns rather than learned generalization.
 Later in the section, we develop a statistical approach to estimate the performance of $\pi_{\text{sample}}$ and $\pi_d$, decomposing the performance gap between RL and SFT (reflection) into contributions from each policy component.